vancasti/fastapi-course/README.md

-### powerplant Challenge Quick Guide
+### Powerplant Challenge Quick Guide

-You can access the code challenge downloading the repository at:
+You can access the code challenge downloading the repository:

 ```
 git clone git@github.com:vancasti/powerplant-coding-challenge.git
 ```

-At first we must build the docker image:
+This project was bild using docker, so you have to create the image:

 ```
 docker build -t powerplant-image .